 How to Apply

 Please download the appropriate application to register for service.
-The applications are portable document format (PDF) files, so Adobe Reader software is required to view the documents.
+The applications are portable document format (PDF) files, so Adobe Reader software or other PDF readers is required to view the documents.